 As the Research Collaborative moves deeper into our next cycle of field-advancing research, we are committed to asking big questions about our work.
 In particular, we are asking questions about how to democratize research.
 We’re seeking concrete ways to sustain the kinds of conversations and communication that will not only help answer big research questions but do so in a way that consistently seeks to do “research with,” not “research on” students, educators, and community members.
 Through the work of the Research Collaborative and on our new Impact and Improvement team at KnowledgeWorks, we’re putting ideas both big and small into motion to make sure our question asking, answer-seeking, and knowledge dissemination is owned by and in the hands of the people most impacted by the research.

 For example, we’re walking alongside our terrific Distinguished Fellows and engaging our partners in collaborations across practice, policy, philanthropy, and research.
-This spring we’ll be building on our successful Youth Researchers cohort by launching a second cohort that is “twice exceptional.”
+This spring we’ll be launching the second cohort of youth researchers that is “twice exceptional.”
 This new cohort will involve students with learning differences whose experiences are intersectional; that is, they possess a learning difference and are also Black, Brown, English learners, LGBTQ or come from a low-income family.
 These students will pursue research questions they formulate on how student-centered learning impacts students like themselves.
 With our research teams, we’re continuing to investigate the impact of student-centered learning on the outcomes of students from marginalized groups.
 In another blog in this series, Senior Research Director Eric Toshalis writes about our efforts to work with research teams that not only pose research questions focused on equity but also to investigate questions of researcher positionality and to find and support researchers “who possessed the necessary critical sophistication with various forms of marginalization and inequity in education.”

 Our work with partners, research teams, fellows, students, policymakers, and funders has led, pushed, and encouraged us to ask some pretty big questions, including about our own grounding framework.